FZJ-INM1-BDA/siibra-explorer/src/plugin_examples/plugin_api.md

 - uiHandle

-  - modalControl

-    - *getModalHandler()* returns a modalHandlerObject, which has the following methods/properties:
+  - *getModalHandler()* returns a modalHandler object, which has the following methods/properties:

     - *hide()* : Dynamically hides the modal
     - *show()* : Shows the modal
     - title : title of the modal (String)
     - body : body of the modal shown (String)
     - footer : footer of the modal (String)
     - dismissable : whether the modal is dismissable on click backdrop/esc key (Boolean) *n.b. if true, users will not be able to interact with the viewer unless you specifically call `handler.hide()`*

-  - toastControl
+  - *getToastHandler()* returns a toastHandler objectm, which has the following methods/properties:

+    - *show()* : Show the toast
+    - *hide()* : Dynamically hides the toast
+    - message : message on the toast
+    - dismissable : allow user dismiss the toast via x
+    - timeout : auto hide (in ms). set to 0 for not auto hide.

 - pluginControl

   - *loadExternalLibraries([LIBRARY_NAME_1,LIBRARY_NAME_2])* Function that loads external libraries.
 Pass the name of the libraries as an Array of string, and returns a Promise.
 When promise resolves, the libraries are loaded. **n.b.** while unlikely, there is a possibility that multiple requests to load external libraries in quick succession can cause the promise to resolve before the library is actually loaded.